-Progress Energy Florida, Inc. (PEF) filed a petition on October 22, 2008, requesting that the Commission allow it to expand its hedging program to include transportation fuel surcharges that are part of its coal transportation agreements.
-The Commission has jurisdiction pursuant to Section 366.05, Florida Statutes.
+Progress Energy Florida, Inc. (PEF) filed a petition on October 22, 2008, requesting that we allow it to expand its hedging program to include transportation fuel surcharges that are part of its coal transportation agreements.
+We have jurisdiction over this matter pursuant to Section 366.05, Florida Statutes.
+As explained in detail below, we approve PEF's petition.